 |Module Parameter Types||This section contains reference topics describing the parameter API.|

-|Exceptions List||This section lists the errors that can be generated by modules, with causes and possible workarounds.
+|Exceptions List||This section lists the errors that modules can generate, with causes and possible workarounds.

-For the list of error codes related to the Web service API, see Machine Learning REST API Error Codes
+For the list of error codes related to the web service API, see Machine Learning REST API error codes.

 Would you like to provide feedback?